GregoryCarver/Rising-Tripod/README.md

 # Rising Tripod
-Hand drawn rpg I've been working on on and off for a couple of years.
+Hand drawn rpg I've been working on sparingly.